 We are all plugged in and needing power.
 These charging pads make it easy, allowing recipients to leave all the cords behind and charge phones, watches, earbuds, or anything electronic and rechargeable.
 Ideal for travel or home, these are helpful to both the tech-savvy and not.

-Blankets and throws are a great unisex gift welcome year-round for indoor or outdoor cuddling.
+Blankets and throws are a great unisex gift for indoor or outdoor cuddling year-round.
 Neutral colors match home or office décor or can easily be thrown into the car for a road trip, camping, or picnic after the event.

 Fine Leather Goods

 High quality and hand-made in the USA, these luxury gifts will become a staple for the receiver.
-Padfolios for event notetaking, or totes and briefcases for conference materials or hauling paperwork from client meetings to networking groups, these are a perfect gift.
+Padfolios for event notetaking, totes, briefcases for conference materials, or hauling paperwork from client meetings to networking groups are a perfect gift.

 Videos, Zoom meetings, and even profile pictures look better with good lighting.
 With a variety of warmth, brightness, sizes, and adjustability, ring lights make your participants look great.
-Whether live streaming content at the event, capturing an afterparty shout-out or uploading the next viral TikTok, you will be equipping your team towards screen confidence.
+Whether live streaming content at the event, capturing an afterparty shout-out or uploading the next viral TikTok, you will equate your team with screen confidence.